WonderFU-Tom/learngit/readme.txt

 git is free and popular
-Git is good
+git is good
+git has a mutable index called stage